 Color grading is an artistic process of adjusting color in a photo or video to create a stylized tone and mood.
 It sets the final look and feel of a film or portrait.
 Color grading is usually done after color correction.

 The process of color grading is about adding color information on top of existing color values, and not changing them.

 Split toning is a quick way to apply a specific color onto the lights and darks of an image or video, without affecting brightness or amounts of shadows and whites.
 This allows one color to be added to a certain highlighted area and another to a darker one.
 For example, you can change the tone of the image without affecting skin tones.

 The simplest way to implement split toning is to adjust hue and saturation within highlights and shadows.
 You will also need to use the balance feature to qualify which brightness levels are shadows or highlights – this brings more precision to split-tone adjustments.

 Scopes make sure the edited colors are translated across different screens right.
-There is no point in spending time and effort color grading footage and then have the video look entirely different on someone else’s screen.
+There is no point in spending time and effort color-grading footage and then having the video look entirely different on someone else’s screen.
 Scopes present the true levels of exposure, color balance, and saturation – making sure that each shot match visually and colors are broadcast-safe.

 There are four primary video scopes to use:

 - The histogram is usually used in photography to show the distribution of luminance within an image; however, it doesn’t tell you where the dark and light pixels actually are.